• Skip to primary navigation

 What is a Manhattan?

 Sweet Vermouth: Vermouth is a fortified wine made with spices and herbs, giving it a unique flavor.
 There are two types of vermouth- dry and sweet.
-Sweet vermouth typically comes from Italy and ranges from sweet to very sweet.
+Manhattans typically use sweet vermouth over dry vermouth as the sweetness helps balance the bitter, spiciness of whiskey.

-While there are many different bitters, this recipe calls for orange.
+Orange Bitters: While there are many different bitters, this recipe calls for orange bitters.
 With an infusion of orange peels, the citrus flavor lends itself to this Smoked Manhattan, accenting the warmth of the cinnamon and bourbon.
-If you prefer to stick to the classic Angostura bitters when making this smoked cocktail, it will work fine, with a flavor similar to a classic Manhattan.
+If you prefer to stick to the classic aromatic bitters when making this smoked cocktail, it will work fine – it will give more of a classic Manhattan flavor.

 Cinnamon Stick: To give your Smoked Manhattan its signature flavor, use a burnt cinnamon stick to infuse smoke into your cocktail glass.
 The warm flavors of the cinnamon combined with the subtle smoke flavor will elevate your cocktail and create layers of flavor reminiscent of fall.